Smug246/Luna-Grabber/README.md

 This webhook will be sent any victims you log so don't delete it once it's made.
 Once you've created one paste it into the terminal when prompted.
 ```
-### 4. Enter The File Name:
+### 4. Conifgurable Options:
 ```
-Now you can make up a name for the file you want to make and choose if you want to be pinged and the pingtype.
-The filename can be changed later once the .exe has been created.
+Now once you've given your file a name you can pick between some options by typing either y or n for each one.
+After having done that the file will be built and ready for usage.
 ```
 ### 5. Test The File:
 ```